stamat/youtube-background/README.md

 **seekTo** | int | Seek the video to a specific time in seconds.
 From 0 to the duration of the video in seconds.

 ## Instance variables
+* **playing** - boolean, true if the video is playing, false if the video is not playing.
+Hard playing state, doesn't change on video being paused via IntersectionObserver.
+* **muted** - boolean, true if the video is muted, false if the video is not muted.
+* **isIntersecting** - boolean, true if the video is intersecting the viewport, false if the video is not intersecting the viewport.
 * **currentState** - the current state of the video.
 It can be: `notstarted`, `ended`, `playing`, `paused`, `buffering`.
 * **currentTime** - the current time of the video in seconds
 * **percentComplete** - the percentage of the video that has been played